 It means the operator doesn’t have to press the top button to stop the hand, then the bottom one to reset it, and then the top one a second time to restart it again, all the while losing vital split seconds of whatever race they are trying to record.

-The Rattrapante, or split-seconds, chronograph is the most complicated and usually most expensive type.
+The Rattrapante, or split-seconds chronograph is the most complicated and usually most expensive type.
+Additionally, beyond the standard Rattrapante chronograph, there are also triple-split models, although these can cost six-figures.